AT-290690/rust-lisp/README.md

 . . . . . . . . .
 ```

-Note that this is an extreme overkill example.
+_Note: that this is an extreme overkill example.
 The language is not designed to be used like that.
-It's just to demonstrate something animated and interesting.
+It's just to demonstrate something animated and interesting._

 **Disclaimer!**